Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 The decision to render a node by the client application is based on its bounding-volume visibility in the current 3D view.
 Once the node's bounding volume is determined to be within the current 3D view of the application, then further evaluation is performed by the client app to determine the visual quality of the node.
 The node’s quality is estimated as a function of current view parameters, node’s bounding volume and LoD selection metric value of the node.

-Each node includes the set of information covered by the nodes below it and is part of the path of the leaf nodes below it.
-Interior nodes may have a reduced representation of the information contained in descendant nodes.

-The I3S standard models node information using a set of resources, including, `NodeIndexDocument`, `FeatureData`, `geometry`, `attribures`, and `SharedResource`.

-- [Node Index Document](../docs/1.7/3DNodeIndexDocument.cmn.md): A lightweight resource that represents a node, its topology, and other sub-resources.
-- [Feature Data](../docs/1.7/featureData.cmn.md): A text resource that identifies the features within a node.
-It can store the geometry and attributes for all the features in the node either by value or by reference.
-- [Geometry](../docs/1.7/geometry.cmn.md): The geometries of the features, the identifiers of the owning features, the mapping between individual feature and  geometry segments.
-- [Attribute](../docs/1.7/attributeStorageInfo.cmn.md): Describes the structure of the binary attribute data.
-- [Texture](../docs/1.7/textureDefinition.cmn.md): Describes how a feature is to be rendered.
-- [Material](../docs/1.7/materialDefinitions.cmn.md): Describes how a material is to be rendered. *Only supported in v1.7.*
-- *[Shared Resource](../docs/1.7/sharedResource.cmn.md): Models or textures that can be shared among features within the same layer.
-(Deprecated in v1.7)*

 An I3S profile uses either a single text-based sub-resource or separate binary sub-resources.
 The text-based resources contain all the geometry and attribute information (e.g. Point profile).
 The separate, binary sub-resources have self-contained geometry and attribute sub-resources (e.g. mesh pyramids).
 Applications that use the separate binary sub-resources do not need to fetch the feature data in order to interpret them.
 All binary data is stored in little endian.

-Each node has exactly one `NodeIndexDocument` and one `SharedDescriptors` document.
+Each node has exactly one `NodeIndexDocument` and one `SharedResources` document.
 The `FeatureData`, `geometry`, and `attributes` can be bundled to help optimize network transfer and client-side reactivity.
 This helps balance index size and feature splitting with optimal network usage.

 There are always an equal number of `FeatureData` and `geometry` resources.
 Each set contains the corresponding data elements to render a complete feature.
 In order to avoid dependency on the `FeatureData` document, the geometry data is directly available as a binary resource.
 The geometry data includes all vertex attributes, feature counts, and mesh segmentation.

-### Node Paging and the Node Page Index

-Nodes represent the spatial index of the data as a bounding-volume hierarchy.
-To reduce the number of requests required to traverse this index tree, they can be organized into *pages* of nodes.
-This allows clients to load the node data that they need with more than a single node per round-trip, which reduces the overall number of round-trips and increases performance.
-One node page is considered one resource.

-All nodes are stored in a flat array that is divided by a fixed size page of nodes.
-Each node references its children using their index in this flat array.
-To traverse the tree, clients will start by loading the node page that contains the root.
-Clients need to identify the pages required to access its children.
-The process is repeated until the desired nodes have been discovered.

-For more details regarding Integrated Mesh and 3D objects in 1.7, see [nodePages](../docs/1.7/nodePageDefinition.cmn.md).

-For more details regarding Point Cloud in 2.0, see [nodePages](../docs/2.0/nodePageDefinition.pcsl.md).

 ### Coordinate Reference Systems